Myers Flat, Victoria

-Myers Flat is a rural locality in the City of Greater Bendigo in the Australian state of Victoria.
+Myers Flat is a locality in the City of Greater Bendigo in the Australian state of Victoria.
 Myers Flat was named after Thomas Myers who was the co-proprietor of the Weddikar pastoral run.

 History

-European settlement began in Myers Flat in 1845, then known as "Myers Creek".
+European settlement began in Myers Flat, then known as "Myers Creek", in 1845.
 Gold was first discovered in Myers Flat in 1852.

-In 1864 St Augustine's Catholic church was built.
+School and church

+On 16 July 1860, John Starkey opened a building that served as Myers Flat's church and school.
+This was demolished and replaced in 1864 by St Augustine's Catholic Church.
+Built in the German Gothic style, the church was opened on 6 November 1864 by the Very Reverend Dean Hayes: a plaque commemorates the event.
+The new church served as a school until 1908, when St Liborious Primary School opened in Eaglehawk.